 Here is what you’ll learn in this workshop:

-1/ Learn to look at you in the right way
+1/ Learn the right way to look at you

 Why are clothes so important anyway?
 Do you know how to play with optical illusions?

-Do you know your morphology, your vertical figure?
+Do you know your morphology clues, your vertical figure?
 Look with a new fresh eye what really is your silhouette.

 As French women do, start learning what is your good points and how to hide your worst assets.